 by Kristin Henningsen

-We’re all on the hunt for ways to make ourselves healthier, sharper and more productive (after all, those to-do lists aren’t going to slay themselves).
+We’re all on the hunt for ways to make ourselves healthier, sharper, and more productive (after all, those to-do lists aren’t going to slay themselves).
 But what about being more balanced?
-While we could all use a quick fix every once and a while to get through our day, finding balance in your body and in your scheduled may just be the key to unlocking the best version of yourself.
+While we could all use a quick fix every once and a while to get through our day, finding balance in your body and in your schedule may just be the key to unlocking the best version of yourself.
 This is exactly the philosophy behind the ancient practice of Ayurveda, which has recently seen a rise in the west, as Ayurvedic practitioner Merin Perretta from Trillum Healthworks explains.

-FOCL sat down with Perretta to learn more about what it means to lead an Ayruvedic lifestyle to how you can carve out time in our increasingly busy schedules to take care of ourselves.
+FOCL sat down with Perretta to learn more about what it means to lead an Ayurvedic lifestyle to how you can carve out time in our increasingly busy schedules to take care of ourselves.
 Here she shares some of her everyday tricks and tips for how to leverage ancient solutions to modern-day problems.

 While Ayurveda has been around for thousands of years, it is just now gaining popularity in the West.
 How would you describe Ayurveda to someone who is new to the practice?

 I would start with the word Ayurveda itself.
 It’s pretty huge but also simple, which Ayurveda is.
-Ayur means life, and veda means wisdom.
+Ayur means life, and Veda means wisdom.
 It’s the wisdom of life or the science of life, and it’s about finding patterns.
-Ayurveda is the science that helps us stay healthy and in tune with our bodies and our environments so that we can be available to the yoga or the mental, spiritual and emotional work and development that we want there.
+Ayurveda is the science that helps us stay healthy and in tune with our bodies and our environments so that we can be available to the yoga or the mental, spiritual and emotional work, and development that we want there.
 They really dovetail.
 If we’re sick, it’s hard to have a spiritual practice and Ayurveda plays off those two things.
 How do you take care of yourself, and how do you take care of your body?

 In your experience, what are some of the potential health benefits for staying balanced?

 Balance is the word.
 When we are in balance, the health benefits are infinite.
 I haven’t found any end to it.
 When we are balanced, we are adaptable.
-Stress just happens in our life, and when we’re balanced, then we can adapt to those stressors.
+Stress just happens in our lives, and when we’re balanced, then we can adapt to those stressors.

-In Ayurveda, the word balanced is used a lot — balanced doshas, fire (agni), tissues.
+In Ayurveda, the word balanced is used a lot — balanced doshas, fire (Agni), tissues.
 Balance is a huge part of being established in oneself.
 And when we are balanced, we have well-functioning body processes that allow us to experience bliss.
 When we are there, the health benefits just keep going … there’s just no end.
 Just a few of the things I’ve seen is that digestion gets balanced out, sleep cycles normalize, and we are better resourced to handle the everyday stressors that we come into contact with.
 (Editor’s Note: For more, check out our guide to balance - also called homeostasis - to discover why it’s so critical to our overall well being.)

 In all my years I have been doing this, I have never encountered two people with the same experience of finding balance.
 Two people can literally be in the same place or have the same thing happen but will have a different experience with it.
 We need to understand what takes us out of balance, how you are out of balance, and what you can do to bring yourself back in.
 I had a good friend say, “Balance is something I recognize every time it swings by.”
 So, recognizing what that is and staying with that when it swings by and how to get back there, it’s an inside job.

-What role do Ayurvedic herbs like Bacopa, Lion’s Mane and Rhodiola play in increasing focus and energy?
+What role do Ayurvedic herbs like Bacopa, Lion’s Mane, and Rhodiola play in increasing focus and energy?

 In my professional practice, I don’t prescribe herbs.
 I like to work in conjunction with people who specialize in them.
 You mention some rockstars in the remedy world, and I like to use them as an addendum for the lifestyle work that Ayurveda brings and the psychospiritual work that we can do in our personal lives.
 It’s not an isolated thing.